Blood Orange Halves

 How to Prepare & Consume

-Best enjoyed fresh, either raw or in salads.
-Can also be juiced or used in desserts for added flavor.
+Best enjoyed raw, either as a snack or in salads.
+Can also be juiced or used in desserts.

 Smart Selection & Storage

-Store in a cool, dry place or refrigerate to maintain freshness for up to two weeks.
+Store in a cool, dry place or refrigerate to maintain freshness, ideally consuming within a week.

 Myths vs Realities